 Follow the manufacturer’s directions on the packaging.

-Visit our tile trowel department for an explanation of which size trowel to use
+Visit our popular blog: What Size Trowel Do I Use? for an explanation of which size trowel to use